 You are starting to establish trust and you've got their attention.
 They make a confirmed interest in wanting your books.
 They are making a decision to buy!

 You convert your first sale!
 Yes!
 As you can see, a funnel had a broad, wide-open start, but now we’re talking about a single transaction.
-A new reader has entered the readership pool.
+A new reader has entered the customer pool.

 5) The Follow-up

 This is an essential piece of the puzzle!
 Because you never want to treat a new reader as a one-off sale.
-The after-sale is your opportunity to build a relationship and highlight your personal author brand, and all good businesses are built on good relationships.
+The after-sale is your opportunity to build a relationship, and all good businesses are built on good relationships.
 This is where you focus on nurturing your readers so that they purchase a second, third, and more books from you and they convert into fans.

 Fans write shining reviews that attract new readers who begin to trickle into your author platform cloud and the process begins again.

 - Become crystal clear on your ideal reader.
-One of my favorite saying is – “If you are trying to sell to everyone, you are selling to no one.”
-It’s so true.
-So know exactly who your books are for and fine-tune your messageing and marketing to attract those people.
+One of my favorite sayings is - "If you are trying to sell to everyone, you are selling to no one."
+It's so true.
+So know exactly who your books are for and fine-tune your messaging and marketing to attract those people.